The Wind in the Willows – Mr. Toad’s Wild Ride (1996)

 Kent locations used: Penshurst Place

-Directed by Barry Levinson (Rain Man, Toys) and written by Chris Columbus (Gremlins, The Goonies), the film stars Nicolas Rowe (Da Vinci’s Demons), Alan Cox (The Dictator), Sophie Ward (Jane Eyre) and Anthony Higgins (Raiders of the Lost Ark).
+Directed by Barry Levinson (Rain Man, Bugsy) and written by Chris Columbus (Gremlins, The Goonies), the film stars Nicholas Rowe (Nicholas Nickleby, Lock, Stock and Two Smoking Barrels) as Sherlock Holmes, Alan Cox (The Dictator, The Auteur Theory) as John Watson, Sophie Ward (Jane Eyre, Book of Blood) as Elizabeth Hardy and Anthony Higgins (The Draughtsman’s Contract (1982), Raiders of the Lost Ark) as Professor Rathe.

 The film included the first fully computer-animated character and was nominated for Best Effects, Visual Effects at the Oscars.

-The historic Barons Hall in Penshurst Place served as the Brompton School gym for the scenes where Holmes (Nicholas Rowe) fences with Professor Rathe (Anthony Higgins).
+The historic Barons Hall in Penshurst Place served as the Brompton School gym for the scenes where Holmes fences with Professor Rathe.

 Penshurst Place is a 14th century building known for its historical significance and architectural beauty.
 Its medieval design has made it a popular location for a number of film and television shows including The Other Boleyn Girl (2008), Merlin (2008) and The Princess Bride (1987).